Current Suspected Overdose Deaths in Delaware for 2024: Get Help Now!

 The trend in Delaware has been level for the past seven years, at about 92 percent.

 There are no statistically significant differences by race/ethnicity.
-However, by education, the lowest prevalence of seatbelt use (88.2 percent) is among adults with less than a high school education, compared to 95.1% of college graduates who report always using seatbelts.
-Younger adults are slightly less likely to wear seatbelts than older adults, but the differences are not statistically significant.
+However, by education, the lowest prevalence of seatbelt use (88.6 percent) is among adults with a high school education, compared to 93.6 percent of college graduates who report always using seatbelts.
+Younger adults wear seatbelts less often than older adults: 85.8 percent of 18-24 report always wearing a seatbelt compared to 93.6 percent of adults age 65 and older.
+This difference is statistically significant.

-An additional 3.6 percent of adults claim they "nearly always" use their seatbelts.
-So 95.2 percent of Delaware adults report using their seatbelts "always or nearly always."
+An additional 4.4 percent of adults claim they "nearly always" use their seatbelts.
+That means 94.9 percent of Delaware adults report using their seatbelts "always or nearly always."

-Delaware's prevalence of 91.8 percent from the BRFS compares well with data from the annual observational study conducted by the Delaware Department of Safety and Homeland Security, Office of Highway Safety.
-According to Highway Safety&rsquos 2017 observational study, 91.4 percent of motorists driving in Delaware were using their safety belts.
-For the fourteenth year in a row, Delaware’s seatbelt use rate has exceeded the national use rate, according to Highway Safety.
+Delaware's prevalence of 90.5 percent of Delaware adults from the BRFS compares well with data from the annual observational study conducted by the Delaware Department of Safety and Homeland Security, Office of Highway Safety.
+According to Highway Safety's 2018 observational study, 92 percent of motorists driving in Delaware were using their safety belts.
+Delaware's seatbelt use rate has continued to exceed the national use rate, according to Highway Safety.